Welsh artefacts in museums outside Wales: Mold Gold Cape

 Local politicians including two Delyn Assembly Members, Alison Halford, and Hannah Blythyn, Denbighshire councillor Mabon ap Gwynfor, former librarian of the National Library of Wales Andrew Green, the Celtic League and Plaid Cymru Westminster leader Elfyn Llwyd have called for the Mold gold cape to be repatriated back to Wales.
 It is currently housed in the British Museum in London, England.
 Halford stated in 2002 that a legitimate claim for the artefact could have been made if there were a suitable museum in north Wales which would address any security concerns.
-The artefact was temporaily returned to Wales on loan in 2013, with local tourism chair expressing his disappointment with being unable to have it permanently return, and hopeful a new local museum can house it in the future.
+The artefact was temporarily returned to Wales on loan in 2013, with local tourism chair expressing his disappointment with being unable to have it permanently return, and hopeful a new local museum can house it in the future.

 Red Lady of Paviland

 A two-century campaign has been calling for the Red Lady of Paviland to be repatriated to Wales.
 The artefact (which are actually of a man) was discovered in 1823 by William Buckland, geology professor at Oxford University, and it was quickly transported to Oxford thereafter (some other artefacts were later repatriated).
 Swansea councillor Ioan Richard in 2004, started a campaign for its repatriation.
 In 2006, the artefact was announced it would be temporarily loaned to the National Museum of Wales.
 Former chairman of the Welsh Conservatives, Byron Davies also called for the artefact to "come home" in 2013, and called for a bid to be put together for repatriation, repeating his commitment in 2023, although said there were safety and expense concerns.
 Liverpool professor George Nash, while questioning mysticism over the artefact stated as it is important to Welsh history, returning it would "be the right thing to do".
 In January 2023, it was nicknamed the Welsh Elgin Marbles, after the Greek artefact facing similar calls.
 It is currently on display in the University of Oxford’s Museum of Natural History, and is described to be "well cared for".